MicrosoftDocs/supply-chain-center/articles/administer/schema/order.md

 # **SalesOrder**

-Order entity refers to the sales order.
-The sales order entity contains the sold to party, ship to party and their address.
-Order requested delivery by date, shipping method and transaction currency.
+A sales order entity is refers to the sales agreement between a supplier and customer.
+A term commonly used in the context of sales management and refers to a document or record that outlines the details of a customer's request for products or services from a business.

+Sales orders typically include information such as the customer's name, shipping and billing addresses, product or service descriptions, quantities, pricing, payment terms, and delivery dates.

 |	Attribute	|	Datatype	|	Length	|	Primary Key	|	Description	|